-Emotions run high during a separation.
+Emotions run high during a separation in marriage.
 It’s natural to run the gamut of emotions from hurt to rage to jealousy, and sometimes you’ll want to lash out.
 Try not to, though.
 The more acrimonious your separation, the less likely it is to end in reconciliation.

 Take your time (And let your partner take theirs)

-It’s only natural to feel impatient during your separation.
+It’s only natural to feel impatient during your separation in marriage.
 After all, you want to know what it’s going to mean for your marriage.

 Rushing things won’t help in the long term, however.
 A separation needs to run its course.
 Take as long as you need to figure things out and let your partner do the same.

 One separation advice for married couples – there’s no guarantee that a separation will end in reconciliation.
 Do your best to nurture yourself and get the help and support you need so that no matter what, you’ll make the best decision for your future.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.